Saleno-Center-for-Human-Flourishing/landing-site/docs/events/Meta-Ethics/Course-Material/week-07.md

 There are two versions of natural law.
 Can you guess what these might be?
 First, they both hold the following:

-1. Having genuine needs met
+1. Having genuine needs met.
-2. Having well-functioning capacities
+2. Having well-functioning capacities.
-3. Having well-developed individual talents or abilities
+3. Having well-developed individual talents or abilities.

 ***Aristotle:***